 Why soy is NOT a good option

-Many who take part in living in the health industry, or enjoy living a healthy lifestyle, while on their journey through the lands of “performance and health” foods find they end up succumbing to fatigue, weight gain, a bit of roundness or extra around the middle they cant’t seem to finally rid themselves of, and cravings for sweets!
+Many who take part in Healthy Living in the health industry, or enjoy Healthy Living a healthy lifestyle, while on their journey through the lands of “performance and health” foods find they end up succumbing to fatigue, weight gain, a bit of roundness or extra around the middle they cant’t seem to finally rid themselves of, and cravings for sweets!

 Most of these folks rely heavily on the consumption of soy and soy based products.
 Many rightfully avoid cow milk because of the truth they’ve come to learn about the dairy industry or have a diary intolerance or allergy and use soy as a viable substitute.
 Those who wish not to eat factory farmed animals, or who choose to adopt a vegan lifestyle, also base their diets largely on soy or whey with soy isolates as their chief source of protein.

 The caveat that those who benefit financially from the sale of soy products avoided disclosing to you is that the only ones who benefit from soy, while it continues to harm others, is the soy salesmen themselves.

 It’s time for you to review the evidence yourselves before your Healthy Body shows the adverse reactions to you personally.

 The sheer volume of scientific data and empirical evidence on the dangers of soy is enough to fill a good amount of encyclopedias, however, just like the sugar industry has been going along for more than 10 decades doing, the soy industry is using all of it’s marketing powers to get you to believe there’s just no harm in it.
 Or, I shudder to say it, that it’s actually GOOD for you!